mrRachar/gravity/notes.md

 With some time lost due to focus on other activities *(Chemisty Olympiad and Robotics)*, I am now getting back to working on **matplotlib**.

+## 6th of Feburary *(Birthday)*

+The graph is working well, but it seems that gravity is not working anywhere near as well as it should, maybe the force directions are wrong?
+The problems are either with the forces or the gravity calculation.